Ryczko/Moving-font-shadows-generator/README.md

 # Moving-font-shadow-generator
-a generator that creates a moving shadow when moving the mouse
+an opensource generator that creates a moving shadow when moving the mouse